Polkadot-Blockchain-Academy/pba-content/syllabus/0-Miscellaneous/0-Security/3-infra-security_slides.md

 - Use configuration bastion approach (example: your own Gitlab server).
 - Have multiple service image registries and other storages
 - Fork 3rd party local source code to your repos (to prevent abandoning of dependencies and supply chain attacks caused by abandoning).
-- Use centralised facilities?
+- Use centralized facilities?
 Typical: a single RPC server?
 Run your own or use light clients.

 ---